cafebazaar/BazaarPay/README.md

 ## Checkout Token

-You have to get a `checkout` token before starting the payment flow using the SDK.
-You have to commit the `checkout` token after a successful payment flow.
-The recommended way for using this API is calling it from the server side, But this option is also provided in the SDK.
+You need a `checkout` token before starting the payment flow.

 ## Usage